jakobmulvad/elo-rankings/README.md

 ### `POST: /players`

-Creates a new player starting at ELO 1000
+Creates a new player starting at Elo 1000

 ### `POST: /game`

-Calculates and updates the ELO rating of the winner and loser of a game
+Calculates and updates the Elo rating of the winner and loser of a game

-### `POST: /game/2v2`
+### `POST: /game/nvn`

-Calculates and updates the ELO rating of the winners and losers of a 2v2 game
+Calculates and updates the Elo rating of the winners and losers of a N vs N game.
+The number of winners and losers must be the same for this calucation to work.